Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

+Fig.~\ref{fig:lih1} presents the ground-state energy of LiH as a function of bond length for various coupling strengths $\lambda $ and cavity frequencies $\omega $.
+The molecular system is coupled to both the $\ket{0}$ and $\ket{1}$ photon Fock states.

+The results demonstrate that increasing $\lambda $ elevates the ground-state energy due to the diamagnetic contribution in the Pauli--Fierz Hamiltonian.
+Notably, the overall shape of the potential energy curves remains qualitatively unchanged across different coupling strengths, exhibiting primarily a vertical shift that scales approximately as 2$\lambda^2 $.
+This behavior indicates that the diamagnetic self-energy contributes a nearly constant offset across all bond lengths.

-Fig.~\ref{fig:lih2} illustrates the variation in \revc{$\ket{1}$} state occupation, which corresponds to the number of electrons excited from the \revc{$\ket{0}$} state.
-The bond\revc{-}length dependence of the \revc{$\ket{1}$} occupation exhibits a similar trend to the energy behavior observed in Fig.~\ref{fig:lih1}.
-Simultaneously, the occupation increases significantly with larger $\lambda$ values (note that the occupations displayed in Fig.~\ref{fig:lih2} are scaled by different multiplicative factors to enable comparison within the same plot).
-The cavity frequency dependence of the occupation of the \revc{$\ket{1}$} space (Fig.~\ref{fig:lih2}) follows \revc{a} similar dependence as the energy for $\omega=\revc{0.121}$ \revc{a.u.} and \revc{$0.1815$ \,a.u.} \revc{For larger $\omega$ values, however, the occupation decreases with increasing distance.}
+In contrast, increasing $\omega$ reduces the ground-state energy (Fig.~\ref{fig:lih1}), producing an opposite effect on the system's energetics.
+This inverse relationship arises because the diamagnetic term, which dominates the energy modification, exhibits an inverse dependence on the cavity frequency.
+Fig.~\ref{fig:lih2} illustrates the variation in $\ket{1}$ state occupation, which quantifies the photonic excitation from the $\ket{0}$ state.
+The bond-length dependence of the $\ket{1}$ occupation follows a trend similar to that observed for the energy in Fig. \ref{fig:lih1}.
+The occupation increases substantially with larger $\lambda$ values; note that the occupations in Fig. \ref{fig:lih2} are scaled by different multiplicative factors to facilitate visual comparison on a single plot.
+The cavity frequency dependence of the $\ket{1}$ occupation (Fig.~\ref{fig:lih2}) exhibits behavior similar to the energy variation for $\omega = 0.121$~a.u. and $\omega = 0.1815 $~a.u.
+However, for larger $\omega$ values, the occupation decreases with increasing internuclear separation.